notmarshmllow/ot-security-notes/NOTES.md

 # Disclaimer:

 The following notes are based on scenario that you already have connected yourself to the network of the client/target either compromised it during your pentest activity or the access is granted to the network by your client.

+## Tools used:
+- netdiscover
+- nmap
+- snmp-check
+- plcscan
+- modbus
+- ICSSecurityScripts
+- Shodan
+- metasploit
+- Google Dorking

 # Let's begin:

+### Network Discovery:

 Assuming you are on a  `10.1.0.0/24` network.